 These setbacks are leading to an increase in unemployment, an increase in mental and physical issues that are connected to PTSD and other elements.
 The issues surrounding these health concerns of these female veterans are calling for additional studies take place an examine the current needs of these female veterans and further explore the options that will lead to a solid program.
 It will provide a proper treatment program for these veterans that are experiencing or suffering from PTSD or other elements in the correct manner, to have a successful transition.
 According to Cooper et al. (2017), three key elements are determining the transition journey: military and combat history, personal resilience, and whether the journey toward and through transition has been a positive or negative experience.
 The idea behind discussing this topic was to provide a unique perspective to this study and highlights some of the unknown issues and concerns of PTSD and the other elements that are present in these female veterans' lives, which had led to some unfavorable outcomes for these female veteran’s.
 It is clear that many issues are surrounding PTSD and the other present element, which is represented a current challenge within this study as well as in the lives of these female veterans, which is impacting their progress to create a successful life outside of the service.
 Female veterans are suffering which is the main points of this study and previous studies, to show that there is a huge burden placed on the transitional aspect of these veterans' lives that create doubt in their future.

 The agenda of this study is to address the current gap in the literature surrounding issues of PTSD and the other element experience of female veterans.
 It is impacting their transition process, by evaluating the problem at hand will allow all of the other elements to be addressed to create a process that will lead to a successful life outside the military.
 According to Cooper et al. (2017), life events experienced in the military may cause difficulty for some in the transition process for many veterans.
 By, utilizing the correct procedure is vital in examining the many issues that may be unforeseen, which has the possibility of resurfacing after leaving the military service is one of the critical points that is being developed in this study.
 Since the transition process often focuses on the practical function that supports a successful conversion process by seeking out the job and understanding the individual condition.
 This will allow these female veterans the due process in having a successful transition process back into society after handling the issues of PTSD and other elements developed inside the military.

-Mitigating The skill sets developed inside the military are unique and is not like any other training; the average person will ever experience without joining the military.
+Mitigating challenges.
+The skill sets developed inside the military are unique and is not like any other training; the average person will ever experience without joining the military.
 Family life in the armed forces has been qualified by a unique confluence of stressors (Tam-Seto et al., 2018).
 However, the knowledge that is gained is not like no other, which can lead to some unique opportunities in the civilian sector.
 The average female veteran will develop some extraordinary skill set and develop a unique knowledge-based that was created during their time in service.
-The Armed Services Vocational Aptitude Battery (ASVAB), the Air Force Officer Qualification Test (AFOQT) and the Aviation Standard Test Battery (ASTB), are some of the determining factors that align the qualification factors with opportunities or choosing a career path within the military
+The Armed Services Vocational Aptitude Battery (ASVAB), the Air Force Officer Qualification Test (AFOQT) and the Aviation Standard Test Battery (ASTB), are some of the determining factors that align the qualification factors with opportunities or choosing a career path within the military.